xcart/xcart-docs/_pages/kb_en/modules/taxjar/getting_started.md

 1. Get an account with [TaxJar](https://app.taxjar.com/sign_up "Getting started with TaxJar Sales Tax Automation") to get an API token.
 You will need to enter it on the ”TaxJar Sales Tax Automation” module settings page in your X-Cart store.

-2. Configure your company settings and tax profile.
+2. Configure your company settings and tax profile in TaxJar.

    You can get started by clicking ‘[Account](https://app.taxjar.com/account#states "Getting started with TaxJar Sales Tax Automation")’ on the navigation bar: